magicleap/developer-portal-docs/docs/unity-api/api/Files/MLAppSim/LabDriverControl.cs.md

         {
             bool result = EditorUtility.DisplayDialog("Privacy Notice",
                 String.Concat(
-                    "Create an error report file (.zip) to help us diagnose problems.

-",
-                    "(Note: if you are using a Magic Leap device, please connect it now.)

-",
-                    "Ask a question in the Magic Leap Developer Portal (https://developer.magicleap.cloud/support) " + "and attach the error report .zip file.

-",
-                    "Error reports are public, and the .zip file may contain identifying information, so you should inspect the .zip before sending.
+                    "Create an error report file (.zip) to help us diagnose problems.\n\n", "(Note: if you are using a Magic Leap device, please connect it now.)\n\n", "Ask a question in the Magic Leap Developer Portal (https://developer.magicleap.cloud/support) " + "and attach the error report .zip file.\n\n", "Error reports are public, and the .zip file may contain identifying information, so you should inspect the .zip before sending.\n\n", "See https://developer-docs.magicleap.cloud/docs/guides/developer-tools/ml-hub/error-reporting"

-",
-                    "See https://developer-docs.magicleap.cloud/docs/guides/developer-tools/ml-hub/error-reporting"
                 ), "Ok", "Cancel");
             if (!result)